chriskeraly/lumopt/README.md

 ## Tutorials, examples, and Documentation

-It is all here: link
+It is all here: https://readthedocs.org/projects/lumopt/

 ## Install

-Make sure you have Lumerical installed, and that lumapi (the python api) works
+Make sure you have the latest version of Lumerical installed, and that lumapi (the python api) works

 ```bash
 cd your/install/folder/